 ABOUT ACTED PAKISTAN:

 ACTED is a non-governmental organization with headquarters in Paris, founded in 1993.
-Independent, private and not-for-profit, ACTED respects a strict political and religious impartiality and operates according to the principles of non-discrimination and transparency.
-ACTED has been present in Pakistan since 1993.
-ACTED Pakistan programmes range from short-term emergency responses to recovery and rehabilitation, as well as longer-term development initiatives.
+Independent, private and not-for-profit, ACTED respects a strict political and religious impartiality and operates according to principles of non-discrimination and transparency.
+ACTED has been present in Pakistan since 1993 and currently supports communities in Sindh, Baluchistan, Khyber Pakhtunkhwa, the Federally Administered Tribal Areas and Azad Jammu Kashmir.
+ACTED Pakistan programmes range from emergency responses to recovery and rehabilitation, as well as longer-term development initiatives.
 ACTED strategy is to target vulnerable communities affected by natural and conflict-related disasters as well as lack of socio-economic development.

 ACTED is a non-governmental organization with headquarters in Paris.
 Independent, private and not-for-profit, ACTED operates according to principles of non-discrimination and transparency.
 Our mission is to support vulnerable populations affected by wars, natural disasters and/or economic and social crises, and to accompany them in building a better future; thus contributing to the Millennium Development Goals.
 ACTED ‘Links Relief, Rehabilitation and Development’ to provide continued support to vulnerable communities as their needs evolve.
 ACTED has been present in Pakistan since 1993 with assistance ongoing presently in Sindh, Khyber Pakhtunkhwa (KP), the Federally Administered Tribal Areas (FATA) and Azad Jammu Kashmir.
 The country programme comprises of four key pillars: Pillar 1 – Humanitarian assistance – Through this component, ACTED supports the emergency and early recovery needs of communities following disasters.
 In recent years this has included support for communities affected by floods, earthquakes and the complex emergency; Pillar 2 – Income generation and sustainable livelihoods – ACTED has extensive experience in this sector including market-oriented vocational trainings, basic skills development, as well as on and off-farm livelihood assistance; Pillar 3 – Social cohesion and access to basic services – ACTED improves access to basic services through a range of measures including support for educational institutions, community infrastructure and local governance.
 Social cohesion is a key component to ensuring equitable service provision.
 ACTED’s interventions include the establishment of local representation bodies as well as supporting the rights of women, minorities and marginalized groups; Pillar 4 – Environmental protection and community resilience – This pillar aims to mitigate some of the effects of recurrent disasters, climate change and environmental degradation.
 Interventions start at a household level, such as construction of fuel efficient